 Secondary containment ensures that liquid substances can be contained if they escape from the container in which they are stored.

-Guide for refurbishment of above ground tanks used to contain flammable liquids
+Refurbishing and relocating above ground tanks used to hold flammable liquids

-Stationary tanks used to stored flammable liquids must meet the requirements of Part 17 of the Health and Safety (Hazardous Substances) Regulations 2017(external link) which includes compliance certificates for the design, fabrication and installation of the tank.
+Stationary tanks used to stored flammable liquids must meet the requirements of Part 17 of the Health and Safety (Hazardous Substances) Regulations 2017(external link).
+The regulations require compliance certificates for the design, fabrication and installation of a tank.

 For below ground tanks the compliance certificate may become invalid if there is evidence that the tank is leaking.